Salt and High Blood Pressure – dispelling the myth

 The fact is – no salt in your diet is unhealthy.
 We need a small amount of salt in our diet to maintain a balance.
 Moderation is the key, not an outright ban.

 Of course it could be said that we don’t need to sprinkle salt on our foods because there’s more than enough salt contained in the modern diet.
-That’s true if your diet consists of eating at restaurants (where high levels of salt are contained in the preparation of meals) or you have a diet of mainly processed foods (cans, frozen goods, ready-made meals etc.).
+That’s true if your diet consists of eating at restaurants (where high levels of salt are contained in the preparation of meals) or you have a diet of mainly processed foods (canned foods, frozen goods, ready-made meals and snacks etc.).

 Naturally harvested sea salt is the best for blood pressure

 If your diet essentially consists of basic natural foods prepared at home then you’ll have to add some salt yourself.
 This is where you want to put your store-bought table salt (sodium chloride) away and pull out some naturally harvested sea salt.
 The finest is harvested in a centuries old traditional manner on the shores of Brittany France.
 This is nutritious salt at its best.

 Nutritious salt?
 I kid you not.
 Naturally harvested sea salt is rich with minerals and trace elements that help keep your body and cardiovascular system in balance.
 Sure it costs more.
 But given the amount we use in a year the extra cost can be counted in cents, not dollars.